opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 - Workspace creation
 - Workspace deletion
-- Data sources connections
+- Data source connections
 - Disconnecting data sources from workspaces

 ## Defining workspace collaborators

-Access to collaborator management is limited to dashboard admins and workspace admins.
-The collaborators feature is only available when permission control is enabled.
+Access to collaborator management is limited to admins.
+The **Collaborators** feature is only available when permission control is enabled.
 For instructions on activating permission control, see [Enabling permission control](#enabling-permission-control).
 The access levels include the following:

 - **Read only:** Grants permission to view the workspace and its assets.
 - **Read and write:** Allows viewing and editing of assets within the workspace.
 - **Admin:** Provides full access, including viewing and editing of assets within the workspace and updating workspace metadata, such as name, description, data sources, and collaborators.

-Only users with dashboard admin or workspace admin privileges can modify collaborator settings for a specific workspace.
-The collaborators page provides search functionality for collaborator ID and filtering results by type and access level.
+From the **Collaborators** page, you can by collaborator ID and filter results by collaborator type and access level.

 ### Adding collaborators